RndMnkIII/PSP-SIO-port-IMU/README.md

 ![Schematic](https://github.com/RndMnkIII/PSP-SIO-port-IMU/blob/master/diagram.png)

 This repository contains two project folders:
 - Arduino sketch with the code for the Teensy 3.2 board.
+Install the Kalman library from https://github.com/TKJElectronics/KalmanFilter in the Arduino\libraries folder.

 - Gcc Make project for the PSP DevKit cross compiler that generates the EBOOT.PBP file for copy to the PSP memory stick PSP\GAME150\celshading folder with the lightmap.raw resource file.